 Once you discern what is working and what is not, you can study the correct plants and planting techniques and design for yourself on the myriad of software tools and such, or you can hire a qualified landscape designer, consultant like myself, to begin your desired transformation.

 Plant For the Correct Lighting

-Summer is the best time to determine your true light at the hottest part of the day, or that you have way more shade than you realized now that your trees have grown in.
+Summer is also the best time to determine your true sunlight at the hottest part of the day.
+Or, that you have way more shade than you realized now that your trees have grown in.

 Grass removal and/or bed preparation, construction, patios, privacy issues and drainage are great summer projects as well.

 A detailed design should include dimensions of hardscapes and plant quantities.
 A complete plan should be a vision board that allows you to complete over months or years.
 It should also be manageable for a contractor to provide you with an accurate bid.

 My “average” design from me ranges from $750-$1500ish and includes a personalized consultation that allows me to get into your head and really understand your needs and desires.
 After we speak (usually 30 minutes or so), I will collect your property survey for accurate measurements.
 I take photos and ask you for a sun chart to better understand your light requirements in various places throughout the yard.
 This helps me coordinate the plant palette for your conditions, while creating continuity in colors and textures throughout the landscape.

 Good Design Takes Time